Coditdoc/Coditdoc/README.md

 - 👋 Hi, I’m @Jay
 - 👀 I’m interested in ...
 Front-end (mostly CSS)
-- 🌱 I’m currently learning ... front-end
+- 🌱 I’m currently learning ...
+Java script
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...